MISAG-BUT/Spinal-Multiple-Myeloma-SEG/README.md

 Always replace <path-to-your-python-executable> with the correct path on your system.
 For different CUDA versions or CPU-only setups, check the [PyTorch installation guide](https://pytorch.org/get-started/locally/)
 .

+## Citation

+If you use this code in your research, please cite our paper:
+TO DO